The Bankrate promise

 - Sioux County

 You don’t need to be a first-time homebuyer to take advantage of this loan, though you’ll need to meet income and purchase price limits.
-These limits are higher than the limits for the FirstHome and HomeAccess programs, and the purchase price is up to $381,308.
+These limits are higher than the limits for the FirstHome and HomeAccess programs, and the home purchase price can be as high as $427,198.

 North Dakota down payment assistance

 NDHFA offers two main down payment assistance programs, both of which can be paired with an NDHFA loan.
 Note that if you’re buying a three- or four-unit property, you won’t be eligible for this assistance.

 - NDHFA Down Payment and Closing Cost Assistance (DCA) – To be eligible for NDHFA’s Down Payment and Closing Cost Assistance (DCA), you must meet the program’s income limits and complete a homebuyer education course before closing.
 In addition, you can only be buying a single-family or two-unit home (duplex).
 If you’re buying a duplex, you must occupy one of the units as your primary residence.

 - NDHFA Start – NDHFA’s Start program also offers down payment and closing cost assistance.
 Like the DCA program, you must be buying either a single-family home or duplex that you intend to occupy.